modanesh/YRC-Bench/README.md

 ### Usage
 #### Training
+First checkpoints for the acting policies should be provided.
+For the acting policies (sim weak, weak, and strong), the checkpoints should be located in the `YRC/checkpoints` directory.
+The checkpoints for each environment suite are obtained by:
+- MiniGrid: Training RL policies using https://github.com/lcswillems/rl-starter-files
+- Procgen: Training RL policies using https://github.com/jbkjr/train-procgen-pytorch
+- Cliport: The provided checkpoints in the `cliport` repository https://github.com/cliport/cliport

+A zip file containing the checkpoints for the acting policies can be downloaded from the following link: [Google Drive Link](https://drive.google.com/file/d/1Tix3PO8gwJljwHLcolaQo5Moaci-apF8/view?usp=sharing)

+---

-To train an algorithm on an environment with a specific feature type, run the following command:
+Once the acting policies are set, to train an algorithm on an environment with a specific feature type, run the following command:
 ```bash
 python train.py -c configs/CONFIG.yaml -n RUN_NAME -en ENV_NAME -sim PATH/TO/SIM_WEAK_AGENT.pt -weak PATH/TO/WEAK_AGENT.pt -strong PATH/TO/STRONG_AGENT.pt -query_cost QUERY_COST -cp_feature FEATURE_TYPE
 ```